corda/corda-docs/content/en/docs/corda-enterprise/4.6/node/collaborative-recovery/introduction-cr.md

 **LedgerRecover** (Automatic) has been designed to recover small amounts of ledger data that would have little to no impact on the responding node's performance. **LedgerRecover** (Automatic) is built on top of Corda's `SendTransactionFlow` and `ReceiveTransactionFlow`.
-These flows handle resolution of attachments, network parameters and transaction backchains out-of-the-box.
+These flows handle resolution of attachments, network parameters, and transaction backchains out-of-the-box.
 Before entering recovery, the responder verifies the eligibility of the requester seeing the requested transactions.

 Only transactions and backchains where both counterparties are participants will be allowed for recovery. **LedgerRecover** (Automatic)